The tempered disk and the tempered cohomology: Ind-Banach modules

-for $a\in M$, $b\in M'$.
-If $f:M\rightarrow M'$ is a morphism in $\BanR$ its kernel is given by endowed with the norm induced by $M$, and its cokernel is given by endowed with the residue norm.
-In $\BanR$ there is the monoidal structure given by the completed tensor product $\wotimes_R$, where $M\wotimes_R M'$ denotes the separated completion of the tensor product $M\otimes_R M'$ (see also \cite[Subsection 2.1.7]{BoschAna}).
-Having introduced such structures, we can now state the following proposition, that is \cite[Proposition 3.17]{BamBen}.
+endowed with the residue norm.
+The category $\BanR$ carries a monoidal structure given by the completed tensor product $\wotimes_R$.
+Here $M\wotimes_R M'$ denotes the separated completion of $M\otimes_R M'$ with respect to the projective tensor norm; see also \cite[Subsection 2.1.7]{BoschAna}.
+We will use the following result, which is \cite[Proposition 3.27]{BamBen}.

 \begin{pro} The category $(\BanR,\wotimes_R)$ is a closed symmetric quasi-abelian category with enough projective objects. \end{pro}